wally-labs/wally-beta/README.md

   - [x] create plans page
   - [ ] create popup ui to be used throughout site for errors/successes etc..
   - [ ] fix create-chat page ui (languages greyed out)
-  - [ ] map each message from openai req to chatmessage component, and improve scrollbox
+  - [ ] map each message from openai/user message to a chatmessage component, and improve scrollbox

 - [x] correct client side auth errors (import session from clerk not next-auth)